industrial-edge/Performance-Analytics/docs/Installation.md

 * See which car typ is actually in production in each station
 * Check status of the stations
 * See the calculated and measured production time for each car type
-* Start and stop the stepper sequence in the stations
+* Start and stop the sequential control system in the stations
 * Switch to the screens for every station

 ![HMI Stationview](graphics/HMI_stationview.png)